Farmer to Farmer Conference

 Scholarship Opportunities

 We have various scholarships available especially for women farmers, veteran farmers and BIPOC farmers.
-Check back in the fall to apply for a Farmer to Farmer scholarship.
+Apply here for a scholarship by October 15th!

 It is impossible to predict what, if any, COVID-19 restrictions or protocols will be needed in the future weeks.